MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager.md

 ms.topic: overview
 ms.reviewer: aaronfa
 ms.lastreviewed: 04/05/2023
-ms.date: 03/23/2023
+ms.date: 04/05/2023
 ---

 # What's the Lifecycle Manager?

 > Applies to: Azure Stack HCI, Supplemental Package.

-This article describes the Lifecycle Manager and the benefits it provides for an Azure Stack HCI cluster solution.
+This article describes the Lifecycle Manager, the benefits it provides for an Azure Stack HCI cluster solution, and more.

 ## About the Lifecycle Manager